The Great Reset & the Fourth Industrial Revolution

 There are in fact two wars predicted, involving Magog:

-2. At the end of a millennial period of peace, Magog and its allies attack, not the present day state of Israel or the Jews, but rather true Israel descended from the sons of Jacob
+2. At the end of a millennial period of peace, Magog and its allies attack, not the present day state of Israel (or the Jews), but rather true Israel descended from the sons of Jacob – Chapter XXIX Esau: The Thirteenth Tribe; and Chapter XXX Judah & Benjamin – the Regal Tribes.

 In Daniel 2:33, 40 NET, it says: